darrencodes0/NYC-Seasonal-Explorer/README.md

 !
 Make sure you activate the virtual environment before installing dependencies !

 ## To start Django Application
-Make sure your directory includes the website
-(if not, change directory to website in the terminal):

-- cd website

 Type the following command into terminal